Milkshakes are a sweet treat, but can you share with your dog? The answer remains the same whether it’s a vanilla, chocolate or strawberry shake.

-There’s nothing about a milkshake that makes it a good choice for your dog.
-It’s made of sugar, fat and dairy.
-Sure, it tastes great but pets really shouldn’t be consuming such drinks.
-Of course, just a little isn’t a disaster although you may shortly witness diarrhea or vomiting.
+There’s nothing about a milkshake that makes it a good choice for a dog.
+The sugar, fat and dairy means pets shouldn’t have such drinks.

 Can I Give My Dog a Milkshake?
 Answer: Not Recommended

 It’s suitable for a dog and there’s also no benefit.